Spring Allergies: How to Prepare for a High Allergy Season

 Due to climate change, pollen is showing up earlier in the spring season — forcing allergy sufferers to spend even more time locked indoors.

-Common Spring Allergy Symptoms
+Common Allergy Symptoms in Spring

 If you are wondering whether you or a loved one suffers from seasonal allergies, here are some spring allergy symptoms to watch out for: